 The float switch functions based on the level of the water that is in the sump pump pit.
 When the water rises to a certain level then the sump pump will automatically switch on and start the process of pumping the water out of the basement.

 When the water level in the sump pump pit drops to a certain level the float switch will turn off.
 If the water in the pit is full of debris such as paper, wet wipes and hair then the water may struggle to move freely and the float switch may not operate as it should.

 Corrosion of the Sump Pump Unit

 Even the most corrosion resistant sump pump unit will start to rust at some point in its lifetime and if this happens the float switch may once again struggle to function properly.

 The best course of action is to contact a specialist who can either clean the sump pump or install replacement parts as necessary.

-The impeller is one of the main functions for the sump pump system to work properly and this can malfunction for several reasons.
+The impeller is one of the main functions for how the sump pump system works properly and this can malfunction for several reasons.
 One main sign that there is an issue with the impeller will be strange noises coming from the sump pump.